- Alternative Dispute Resolution

 •Leadership Columbia - Class of 1998

-For more than 25 years, William has excelled at helping employers of all sizes and industries with important labor and employment problems.
-William reduces employers’ legal risks by conducting interactive training for management teams, creating effective personnel policies, and counseling them through day-to-day as well as complex human resource issues.
-And, where litigation is inevitable, he helps achieve the employer’s objectives.
+For nearly 30 years, William has excelled at helping employers of all sizes and industries with important labor and employment problems.
+William reduces employers' legal risks by conducting interactive training for management teams, creating effective personnel policies, and counseling them through day-to-day as well as complex human resource issues.
+And, where litigation is inevitable, he helps achieve the employer's objectives.

 His experience is broad-based, ranging from traditional labor issues - such as labor arbitrations, collective bargaining, unfair labor practice charges, and union campaigns - to important employment law issues - such as discrimination charges, lawsuits, severance preparation, non-competition disputes, FMLA, FLSA, OSHA, and ERISA-related cases.